 Here’s what I wish every entrepreneur and small business owners fully embraced:

-Fixing a business problem is about your business.
-But, it’s also not just about your business.
+While fixing a business problem is about your business, it’s also not just about your business.

 Likewise, in whatever way a business problem manifests, there is typically a business & personal financial component to it.

 I don’t know your business (yet!), but maybe…

 - You can’t seem to move beyond struggling and living client to client.
 (At first blush, you might deem this to be a sales and pipeline problem, but maybe it’s a messaging problem.)